 Some tips to stay off of Dr. G’s table?
 In the simplest of terms, be a law abiding citizen and stay healthy.
 Dr. G says, “Don’t hang out with the drug crowd and know your partner.
 We see so (many cases) of domestic violence, so know your partner.”
 Got it, Dr. G!
 What’s next?

-“As far as the health side,” she says, “I’d say it’s all about knowing a couple of numbers; your blood pressure – silent killer.
+“As far as the health side,” she says, “I’d say it’s all about knowing a couple of florida rehab centers; your blood pressure – silent killer.
 I see a lot of blood pressure (deaths) in people.
 People who don’t know they have diabetes, that could be a silent killer.
 People don’t know they have coronary artery disease – know your cholesterol.
 Also exercise and keep your weight down.
 Do those simple things and you probably won’t end up on my table.”

 And, there’s that whole ‘life‘ thing.
 If it’s your time, it’s your time.
 Even Dr. G knows, “Some horrific, unbelievable accidents that no one could predict come through, I don’t want to say that you can totally avoid ever seeing me because sometimes… it just happens.”